intel/ai-innovation-bridge/utilities/model-card-tools/openvino/README.md

 pip install -r requirements.txt
 ```

-Once you have successfully installed the dependencies, you are ready to optimize your Hugging Face LLMs with OpenVINO.
+Once you have successfully installed the dependencies, you are ready to optimize your Hugging Face LLMs with OpenVINO™.

 ### Supported LLM Tasks